-Convention on Biodiversity (CBD)
+Convention of Biodiversity (CBD) [1992]

-- ■Focus on the conservation and sustainable use of biodiversity - Recognizes the potential of modern biotechnology in causing harm to human being - ■Takes cognizance that modern biotechnology could have serious effects on environment and health - ■Article 8(g) emphasized the need to regulate the risks associated with the use of LMOS. - •Article 19(3) set the stage for a legally binding international instrument about biosafety.
+- ■Focus on the conservation and sustainable use of biodiversity - Recognized the potential of modern biotechnology in causing harm to human well being - ■Took cognizance that modern biotechnology could have serious effects on environment and health - •Article 8(g) emphasized the need to regulate the risks associated with the use of LMOS.
+Seed Enterprises Management Institute

+■Article 19(3) set the stage for a legally binding international instrument about biosafety.

-Biosafety issues associated with GMO
+Biosafety issues associated with GMOS